-- Write the word saint on the board. - Read aloud the first two paragraphs to emphasize that saints are ordinary people who work hard to follow Christ.
-Have the group follow along as you read. - Without looking at their texts, have the young people write on the board key words and phrases that describe the word saint from what you just read.
-Write perseverance (or circle it if the young people added it to the board), and suggest that Saint John Neumann is a model of what it means to persevere for the faith - Introduce John Neumann by reading aloud the rest of the page. - Ask the young people to join with partners and decide on what they think are the three most important points about Neumann highlighted in the two paragraphs.
-Invite the pairs to share what they think with the group. - Ask: "What sacrifices did John Neumann make in order to fulfill his goal of becoming a priest?"
+- Write the word saint on the board.
+Inquire: What are the first words or phrases that come to mind when you hear the word saint?
+Gather the students' responses.
+Briefly discuss what some of the saints the young people know about did during their lifetimes. - ▶ Read aloud the first two paragraphs to emphasize that saints are ordinary people who work hard to follow Christ.
+Have the students follow along as you read. - ▶ Without looking at their texts, have the students offer additional key words and phrases that describe the word saint from what you just read.
+Write perseverance (or circle it if the students added it to the board), and suggest that Saint John Neumann is a model of what it means to persevere for the faith. - Introduce John Neumann by reading aloud the rest of the page. - Ask the young people to join with partners and decide on what they think are the three most important points about Neumann highlighted in the two paragraphs at the top of page 87.
+Invite the pairs to share what they think with the class. - Ask: What sacrifices did John Neumann make in order to fulfill his goal of becoming a priest? - Pose the question on the page, and invite students to share their reflections.

 Questions!
 Questions!
-The young people may have questions they want to ask about the Church's missionary efforts to "go make disciples of all nations" that you (or they) will not be able to answer in large group discussion.
-In your role as catechist, you are not expected to have all the answers.
+The young people may have questions they want to ask about the Church's missionary efforts to "go make disciples of all nations" that you (or they) will not be able to answer in class discussion: In your role as religion teacher, you are not expected to have all the answers.
 However, you are expected to join with the young people on their journey of discovery about the faith and help them find the answers to their questions about the Church.
-Save your questions from today's lesson and invite a representative from your parish's mission outreach efforts, or from the diocesan mission office to visit with the group and respond to the young people's questions.
+Save your questions from today's lesson and invite a representative from your parish's mission outreach efforts, or from the diocesan mission office to visit with the class and respond to their questions.